DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/README.md

 Early career decisions can be high pressure, especially for students who are learning professional norms in real time.
 A supportive tool can reduce friction in moments such as:
-- rewriting resume bullets
+- Rewriting resume bullets.
-- sending a first networking message
+- Sending a first networking message.
-- preparing for a first internship interview
+- Preparing for a first internship interview.
-- organizing a job search plan
+- Organizing a job search plan.
-- translating long-term goals into short-term action
+- Translating long-term goals into short-term action.

 The goal is not to replace mentors, advisors, or career centers.
 The goal is to help students show up to those opportunities better prepared and more confident.